rising-dancho/rising-dancho/README.md

 - "those who have swords and know how to use them but keep them sheathed will inherit the earth"
 - "people are not born to endure. they are born to overcome"
-- "life is often a paradox. what seems unfair today may be shaping your strength in ways you cannot yet see. what feels like resistance may, in time, reveal itself as a redirection toward a better path."
+- "life is often a paradox. what seems unfair today may be shaping your strength in ways you cannot yet see. what feels like resistance may, in time, reveal itself as a redirection toward a better direction."